smittytone/BuildAPIAccess/README.md

 ### - (void)startLogging;

-Having initiated log streaming using [*getLogsForDevice:*](#--voidgetlogsfordevicensintegerdeviceindex-nsstring-since-boolisstream), this method is called automatically.
+Having initiated log streaming using [*getLogsForDevice:::*](#--voidgetlogsfordevicensintegerdeviceindex-nsstring-since-boolisstream), this method is called automatically.
 But if your application uses [*stopLogging:*](#--voidstoplogging) to halt logging, this method can be called to recommence logging.

 ### - (void)stopLogging;